Club Info - Hand Book

 **Qualifying Certificate (QC) is not a prize or title but may be awarded at the discretion of the judge in any stake consisting of at least three (3) retrieves to dogs that have completed the stake to the Judge’s satisfaction, having shown that they are under reasonable control and not ”hard-mouthed” nor gunshy.

-Novice Retrieving Dog Title (NRD) is awarded to a dog that has won three Novice stakes or has won one Restricted stake.
+**Novice Retrieving Dog Title (NRD) may awarded to a dog that has won three Novice stakes or is no longer eligible to compete in this Stake because of wins/placings in higher Stakes.

-Restricted Retrieving Dog Title (RRD) is awarded to a dog that has won three Restricted stakes or has won one All Age Stake.
+**Restricted Retrieving Dog Title (RRD) may be awarded to a dog that has won three Restricted stakes or is no longer eleigible to compete in this Stake because of wins/placings in higher Stakes.

-All Age Retrieving Dog Title (AARD) is awarded to a dog that has completed 10 All Age stakes.
+**All Age Retrieving Dog Title (AARD) may be awarded to a dog that has completed 10 All Age stakes, judged by at least three differenct Judges.
+Once a dog has been granted title of AARD it can only compete in All Age or Championship Stakes.

 **Retrieving Trial Champion (RT CH) is awarded to a dog that has won two All Age stakes